feihong/asyncio-tasks-talk/talk.md

 Coroutine functions are functions that define a coroutine, using either the `async def` syntax or the `@asyncio.coroutine` decorator.

-If you don't need to worry about backwards compatibility, you should use the new-style coroutine functions that use `async def`.
+If you don't need to worry about backwards compatibility, you should almost always use  new-style coroutine functions that use `async def`.

-^ New-style coroutine functions are not only more readable, you can avoid the problem with old-style generator coroutine functions where it can suddenly stop becoming a coroutine function if you delete its `yield from` statements during a refactor.
+^ New-style coroutine functions are more readable and much more explicit.
+The `@asyncio.coroutine` decorator doesn't actually enforce anything, and can be successfully applied to a non-coroutine function.
+You'll only find out the hard way when your program crashes.

 ---
 # A very simple coroutine function